alewtschuk/Circular-Linked-List/README.md

 Steps to configure, build, run, and test the project.

 ## Building and Testing
-Please test and build the project using the command:
+Please cd into the `go-src` directory to test and build the project using the command:

 ```bash
 make